itsdrewmiller/angular-perfect-scrollbar/README.md

 #cc-angular-perfect-scrollbar
-> This is a simple fork that will fix the broken dependency on [perfect-scrollbar](https://github.com/noraesae/perfect-scrollbar)
+> This fork will fix the broken dependency on [perfect-scrollbar](https://github.com/noraesae/perfect-scrollbar) and is compatible with [perfect-scrollbar](https://github.com/noraesae/perfect-scrollbar) v-6.0.0 and up

 angular-perfect-scrollbar
 =========================